-This might sound ridiculous, but we took these No Jet Lag pills on our way to Japan and we didn’t have any problems.
-It was actually pretty insane.
-The only indication that we were in a different time zone was that we woke up really early (around 6am).
+This might sound ridiculous, but we took these No Jet Lag pills (which we’ve already described as “magical beans”) on our way to Japan.
+We didn’t have any problems.
+It was actually pretty insane!
+The only indication that we were in a different time zone was that we woke up really early (around 6 am).
 Without any symptoms of jet lag, we were able to hit the ground running in Japan!

 On the way home, however, we took this for granted.
 Despite all the warnings we’d seen on message boards, we failed to take the pills diligently on our return flight.
 Boy, did we ever regret that!
 After such a lovely trip, it was terrible to be overcome with jet lag.
 Worst of all, it took me days to recover — maybe even a week.
 I won’t make that mistake again!

 You need to bring practical items on your long-haul flight, but you don’t want to take up a lot of space.
 That can be a tall order.
 Fortunately, there are some great products out there that make traveling a lot easier.
 For example, we love the Eagle Creek Packable Daypack.
 It looks just like a little pouch but then it opens up into a fairly roomy backpack!

 You want everything you need to be accessible without taking up precious legroom.
 This absolutely does the trick!
 We can fit multiple water bottles, snacks, toiletries, boarding passes, etc… inside of this.
 I’m always amazed by how much will fit in there!
 Then, when it’s empty, I just fold it back up and tuck it away.
 It’s perfect!